Peter Godwin: Exit Wounds

 Godwin's fourth memoir, Exit Wounds, was published in September 2024 by Canongate Books.

 Personal life

 Godwin was married to Joanna Coles.
 The couple lived on the Upper West Side of Manhattan with their sons, Thomas and Hugo, and with a dog, Phoebe.
-Their daughter, Holly, is based in the UK.
+His daughter, Holly, is based in the UK.
 In July 2019, Coles filed for divorce from Godwin.